 Data and code availability

 Data and code for this work is currently publicly stored in a GitHub repository.
-During and after the review process, we will clean up the repository to include only relevant data and code, improve comments within the code, and write a thorough readme file to ensure the creation of a fully reproducible compendium.
-The GitHub repository will be linked with a Zenodo account, which will provide a DOI for the data and code, making the data easily discoverable and citable.
-Zenodo will also create a mirrored repository, backing up code and data in their own system.
+The DOI to find and access these files is 10.5281/zenodo.321910 .

 Appendix A.

 Curve fits used to generate predicted root accumulation for each depth.
 The mean and standard error of these curves are found in Fig. 3.